 Even though retinoids are excellent agents for acne, their use in women of childbearing age is limited because the agents are teratogenic.
 There is a registry for all individuals who are prescribed or dispensed retinoids like isotretinoin.

 If the acne is severe, then a consult with a dermatologist is highly recommended.
-The pharmacist should be fully aware of the adverse effects of isotretinoin and its potential teratogenic effects.
+The pharmacist should be fully aware of the adverse effects of medications especially isotretinoin and its potential teratogenic effects.
 The pharmacist should never dispense retinoids to a female of childbearing age without first speaking to the dermatologist.
 The pharmacist should educate the patient on the potential teratogenic effects of retinoids and adhere to the iPLEDGE risk management program.
-(Level V)
+[Level V] Dermatology and plastic surgery nurses are involved in patient and family education, monitoring of response to therapy, and provide feedback to the team.

 For the most part, most patients have a good outcome after treatment.
 But in many patients, acne does leave residual scars.
 These can be avoided by educating the patient on not manipulating the lesions and seeking timely care.
 Once established, the treatment of acne scars is not optimal.
 (Level V)